deeheber/danielle-heberling-dot-xyz/content/blog/serverless-mindset-iac/index.md

 ## The Theme

 As a software engineer in my `$day_job`, most tasks involve writing Infrastructure as Code (IaC).
-When reflecting on the [serverless mindset](https://ben11kehoe.medium.com/serverless-is-a-state-of-mind-717ef2088b42), I feel that this mindset conflicts with how I spend most of my time at `$day_job`.
+When reflecting on the [serverless mindset](https://ben11kehoe.medium.com/serverless-is-a-state-of-mind-717ef2088b42), I believe this mindset conflicts with how I spend most of my time at `$day_job`.

 On the one hand, writing IaC is fun and I'm good at it! 🙂 On the other hand, I'm wondering how can I spend less time thinking about tooling or specific settings for my cloud resources and more time focusing on providing business value? 🤔